EternityForest/KaithemAutomation/help.md

 You may transmit any value that can be represented as JSON.

-If you would rather receive a callback after every polling cycle with the current value, just redefine the objects upd(val) method.
+If you would rather recieve a callback after every pollingcycle with the current value, just redefine the objects upd(val) method.

 On the python side, [attach()](#widgetattach), read(), and write() all work as expected.

+If echo is true(the default), any messges send from a client will be echoed back to all clients

 ### kaithem.web